OlympusDAO/olympus-docs/docs/contracts/02_docs/src/libraries/ERC6909Wrappable.sol/abstract.ERC6909Wrappable.md

 - amount_ is 0
 - onBehalfOf_ is 0
-- wrapped_== true: onBehalfOf_ has not approved this contract to spend the wrapped ERC20 token
-- wrapped_== false: onBehalfOf_ is not the caller and has not approved the caller to spend the ERC6909 tokens
+- onBehalfOf_ is not the caller and has not approved the caller to spend the ERC6909 tokens (note: ERC6909 allowances govern both wrapped and unwrapped token burns)
 - ERC6909 token handling reverts*

 ```solidity